 (iii) South-eastern Queensland.
-To increase the availability of electric power in the south-eastern area of the State, the two major generating authorities, in conjunction with the Commission, have power station projects under construction which are designed to place in service, by 1956, new generating units totalling 335,300 kW.
+To increase the availability of electric power in the south-eastern area of the State, the two major generating authorities, in conjunction with the Commission, have power station projects under construction which are designed to place in service, by 1958, new generating units totalling 400,000 kW.
 The Southern Electricity Authority is developing a station known as Bulimba "B" on a site adjacent to Bulimba "A".
-60.000 kW has been installed to 30th June, 1956, with a further 30,000 kW to be commissioned during 1956-57, but the ultimate capacity may reach 180,000 kW.
-At Tennyson in the Brisbane area, the Brisbane City Council has constructed a new power station which may be ultimately increased to 180,000 kW.
-At 30th June,

-1956, generating plant of 60,000 kW was in service at this new station.
-To supplement capacity pending operation of these projects, "packaged" generating units totalling 20,000 kW were obtained from overseas and commissioned early in 1953, one 10,000 kW set having been installed at Tennyson and another 10,000 kW set at Ipswich.
+90.000 kW had been installed to 30th June, 1958, with a further 30,000 kW to be commissioned during 1958-59 and the ultimate capacity may reach 180,000 kW.
+At Tennyson in the Brisbane area, the Brisbane City Council has constructed a new power station with an initial capacity of 60,000 kW which ultimately may be increased to 180,000 kW.
+At 30th June, 1958, generating plant of 90,000 kW was in service at this new station.
+To supplement capacity pending operation of these projects, "packaged" generating units totalling 20,000 kW were obtained from overseas and commissioned early in 1953, one 10,000 kW set having been installed at Tennyson and another 10,000 kW set at Abermain near Ipswich.

-The power stations of the two major generating authorities at New Farm and Bulimba are interconnected at 33,000 volts.
+The power stations of the two major generating authorities at New Farm and Bulimba are interconnected at 33 kV.